quantumopticss/quantumopticss.github.io/_pages/personal_experiences.md

 Activities
 ======
 {% for post in site.activities reversed %}
-  {% include archive-single-activities.html %}
+  {% include archive-single-activity.html %}
 {% endfor %}

-Talks
+Talks and Lecture
 ======
 {% for post in site.talks reversed %}
   {% include archive-single-talk.html %}